 What type of spindle will you use?

 Most homemade CNC routers use a standard woodworking router or trim router as the cutting spindle for their machine.
 Mine is no exception.
 I used a Kress router, which is of slightly higher quality than standard wood routers, and it has a nice 43mm clamping flange.
 If you want to cut a lot of different materials, some sort of speed control can be really handy.
 The Kress router has a built in speed control but you will find this on most routers.
 If you are going to be doing a lot of really heavy cutting you might want to look into air or water cooled spindles.
-You can find these on ebay as well, but they will cost you a lot more than a standard router.
+You can find these on Amazon/Ebay as well, but they will cost you a lot more than a standard router.
 They use a VFD for speed control and can be much quieter than standard routers.

 What will be the total costs for the machine and do I want to spend so much money?